Srihari231092/DSaPP_RA_Project/README.md

 Jupyter notebooks hyperlinked in the Markdown file for code.
 The Markdown report contains snapshots of the graphs generated, and hyperlinks for the corresponding Jupyter notebooks.

+# NOTE 2:
+Github may have issues rendering Jupyter notebooks from time to time [Issue 3035](https://github.com/jupyter/notebook/issues/3035).
+In that case, please copy the URL for the notebook and open them in [nbViewer](https://nbviewer.jupyter.org/)

 # DSaPP Research Assistant and Volunteer Projects
 This repository includes an exercise for aspiring DSaPP volunteers and research assistants to complete.
 It will help us understand what skills you have so we can find the best fit for you at DSaPP.